Forest of Dean Central Railway

 Isolated and quiet, the northern terminus of the line contrasts starkly with the Cinderford terminus of the Severn and Wye and Forest of Dean railways.
 On a bright sunny day, like the one shown in August 2009, it is a pleasant spot to linger a while on this now rural line.

 Unlike other railways featured on this website, this railway tends to feature only in books, magazines and folios of which it is not the main point of interest.
 Aside from this webpage, there is an article by noted Forest railway historian Ian Pope in Railway Archive No. 12, a short bit in Middleton Press's Branch Lines around Ross-on-Wye by Vic Mitchell and Keith Smith (don't ask what it has to do with the network around Ross) and a few pages in Forest of Dean Railways - Layouts and Illustrations.
-This latter describes its history as "probably unique in railway history" and so far we have been unable to think of any examples to contradict this.
+This latter describes its history as "probably unique in railway history" - not necessarily wholly true, as the Fort Augustus and Findhorn lines in Scotland similarly got strangled shortly after birth, but nonetheless its career was unusually brisk.
 H.W.
 Paar devotes two chapters to the line in The Great Western Railway in Dean - A History of the Railways of the Forest of Dean: Part Two (first edition 1965, second edition 1971).
 Only Paar and Pope manage pictures of the portion of the line beyond Blakeney; Pope has more pictures and maps, but Paar has a gradient profile and a decent bit on the proposed tramroad.
 The Public Record Office holds the Official Survey of the line under RAIL 274/84; it shares the volume with the Forest of Dean branch from Newnham to Mitcheldean Road, which was also never opened over its entire length (despite being completed).
 The fact that the two surveys are bound together at least means that you can't get them confused and order the wrong line.
 They also have the "Absorbtion Papers" (Rail 258/229) which consist of four large bundles of interesting sheets of paper discussing the line's atrocious career.
 The various aborted schemes can be found at the Gloucestershire Records Office.

 __________